 - Swallow whole.
 Do not chew, open, or crush.

-- Do not take capsules that are broken, cracked, or look damaged.
+- Do not take this drug if it is broken, cracked, or looks damaged.

 - Avoid grapefruit and grapefruit juice.

 - Take this drug at the same time of day.